How to prevent piles naturally through yoga, diet, and lifestyle

 5. Sarvangasana ( shoulder stand) (Advanced)

-- Benefits: Improves blood flow, reduces vein swelling in the anus.
+- Benefits: Improves blood circulation and reduces neck pain and reduces vein swelling in the anus.

 - Caution: Not for people with neck or high blood pressure issues.